Birmingham Wheels Park: History

 The future of the site was thrown into doubt when in 2006 plans were unveiled for the City of Birmingham Stadium.
 The large stadium/casino complex (which would also have been the new home for nearby Birmingham City F.C) would have been built on the Wheels complex, including the Birmingham Wheels Oval circuit.
 However, with the government shelving, and the introduction of 'super casinos', the future for Birmingham Wheels Park seemed secure.

 Many Councillors and advocates for the park have worked hard to ensure the future of the Park, including Cllr Bob Beauchamp who has worked hard over many years to keep and grow the Park on behalf of residents and sports enthusiasts nationwide.
 The short circuit oval has been recognised as a participation sports venue and as such if the facility were to be removed from the people of Birmingham, it has been established that the local authority must provide an alternative venue of the same or better standard.
-The community of users regularly accessing the site feel very strongly that this unique Park has manifest public benefit - and with there being so many derelict sites in the city, there has been a persuasive argument that sporting facilities such as Birmingham Wheels Park should be protected.
+The community of users regularly accessing the site feel strongly that this unique Park has manifest public benefit - and with there being so many derelict sites in the city, there has been an argument that sporting facilities such as Birmingham Wheels Park should be protected.

 A government-appointed inspector in 2017 confirmed that the council must allow for the continuation of the sporting facilities of BWP to either be relocated or built within the regeneration plans, however, The labor council of Birmingham, obtained 15 million pounds, by stating the park was a former site, and then to level up the sporting facility to sell of the land for housing and warehousing developments, a sad end to 40 years of sporting activities within the heart of the UK.